More than ever, organizations of all sizes are finding themselves under increasing pressure to mitigate and manage cyber risk.

-Many organisations are embracing digital transformation and reliance on third and fourth-party vendors.
+Many organizations are embracing digital transformation and reliance on third and fourth-party vendors.
 But these adoptions come with risks, obviously.

-So, it is crucial for any organisation to understand the risk involved in such digital transformation projects and working with external vendors and systems.
+So, it is crucial for any organization to understand the risk involved in such digital transformation projects and working with external vendors and systems.

 3 Key Components of Cyber Security Risk

-Vulnerability refers to a flaw, weakness or an error (in cyber security context) that could be associated with systems, networks, tools, processes etc. that when exploited results in a security breach.
+Vulnerability refers to a flaw, weakness, or an error (in a cyber security context) that could be associated with systems, networks, tools, processes, etc. that when exploited results in a security breach.

 Consequence sometimes referred to as impact relates to the damage caused by an attack and is usually dependent on the sensitivity of the information lost or the criticality of the service disrupted.

 A Cyber Security Framework is a set of norms, principles, and best practices for dealing with risks in a digital environment.
 Companies that seek to comply with state, industry, and international cybersecurity standards are frequently required to use cyber security frameworks (or at the very least highly urged to do so).
 These frameworks are aimed at keeping your organization safe from threats.